gsirhc/AdvancedTail/README.md

 Or you can be more specific with the "To":  ```trim to: "it rules|it rocks"```

 #### Known Issues and Limitations
-* Loading large files (approaching 10K lines or more) can be slow initially if not filtering
+* Large files (approaching 10K lines or more) can be slow to load initially if not filtering.
-   * This only applies to opening the file, refreshing and enabling/disabling a filter or trim
+   * This only applies to opening the file, refreshing and enabling/disabling a filter or trim.
-   * After the load, the tail is not impacted but the file size.
+   * After the load, tail is not impacted but the file size.
-   * Future release may allow user to sepcify how much of the file to load back from the end (similar to -n in Linux's tail).
+   * Future release may allow user to sepcify how much of the file to load back from the end (similar to "-n" in Linux's tail).
 * Line numbers are embedded in the file display as regular text
    * Future release will display line numbers outside of the text area.
 * Cannot type into "File:" path textbox.
+   * Work around is to use the "Open File..." menu item or button
    * Future release will allow the user to type in the file path
 * Search is difficult to use when a file is rapidly changing.
    * May not fix, search is intended to be simple